Graduate Studies

 Rules, Regulations, Policies

-For more detailed information about the administration of graduate programs at the University of Saskatchewan see the College of Graduate and Postdoctoral Studies website and, especially important, CGPS Graduate and Postdoctoral Studies Policies.
+For more detailed information about the administration of graduate programs at the University of Saskatchewan see the College of Graduate and Postdoctoral Studies website and, especially important, the CGPS Policies and Procedures document.